- First Name

 To explain how this belief in an impending race war shaped eighteenth- and nineteenth-century American politics, culture, and commerce, Lewis examines a wide range of texts including letters, newspapers, pamphlets, travel accounts, slave narratives, government documents, and abolitionist tracts.
 She foregrounds her readings in the long record of exterminatory warfare in Europe and its colonies, placing lopsided reprisals against African slave revolts―or even rumors of revolts―in a continuum with past brutal incursions against the Irish, Scots, Native Americans, and other groups out of favor with the empire.
 Lewis also shows how extermination became entwined with ideas about race and freedom from early in the process of enslavement, making survival an important form of resistance for African peoples in America.

 For African Americans, enslaved and free, the potential for one-sided violence was always present and deeply traumatic.
 This groundbreaking study reevaluates how extermination shaped black understanding of the Atlantic slave trade and the political, social, and economic worlds in which it thrived.

 - Media Coverage

 - Africa, Atlantic, Caribbean, North America, United States

 - Expertise by Chronology

 - 17th century, 18th century, 19th century

 - Expertise by Topic

-- American Civil War, American Founding Era, Colonialism, Emancipation, Gender, Race, Slavery, Women
+- American Civil War, American Revolution, American Founding Era, Colonialism, Emancipation, Gender, Genocide, Indigenous Peoples, Race, Rebellion & Revolution, Slavery, Women